ImanimalXI/pathos/README.md

 The Pathos pages are then created by adding a data-frame attribute to the wrapping element you want to highlight.
 Like this...
 `div data-frame='{"title":"Example"}'`

 That's the basics and pretty much all you need to apply in order to create the separation.
 You can then add additional javascript if you want to demonstrate different states depending on user actions.
-Actually you can continue to implement the other parts of the application.
+Actually you can continue to implement the other parts of the application from here and use use this tool as an overview.

 ##Install & Setup
 ====================